Complete the Admissions Process

 We would love for you to visit campus.
 Join an admissions counselor for a one-to-one tour and chat about your future.
 Email firstname.lastname@example.org to set up an appointment.

 Have questions about Donnelly?
 An information session may be perfect for you.
-You will have the opportunity to join your admissions counselor on campus to learn about our programs.
-Email firstname.lastname@example.org to reserve a spot.
+You have the opportunity to join an admissions counselor on campus to learn about Donnelly's academic programs and campus life.
+Email email@example.com to reserve a spot.

-All new students who plan to begin classes must attend an "Ignite Your Start" Orientation.
-Orientations are a time to learn about Donnelly, meet faculty and staff, complete the enrollment process and receive information that will help you get off to a good start as a Donnelly student.
-Your Admissions Counselor will assist you in registering for an orientation once you are at that step in the admissions process.
+All new students who plan to begin classes must attend orientation.
+Orientation is a time to learn about Donnelly, meet faculty and staff, complete the enrollment process and receive information that will help you get off to a good start as a Donnelly student.
+Your admissions counselor will assist you in registering for an orientation once you are at that step in the admissions process.
+Click here for more information.

 Interested in Transferring to Donnelly?